 Two weeks ago a young Shia cameraman was shot dead by gunmen who fired from an unmarked car.
 No-one has been arrested.
-Pro-government vigilantes are suspected - that too is something new.'Like a skeleton'
+Pro-government vigilantes are suspected - that too is something new.

 The anger of the Shia community is, at its root, economic.
 They believe they are discriminated against in jobs and housing.
 Their villages are tatty and unkempt.